oracle/apex/sample-apps/sample-trees/readme.md

 Learn how to create a tree control using a SQL query.
-This application shows various methods of integrating tree controls into your Oracle Application Express application.
+This application shows various methods of integrating tree controls into your Oracle APEX application.

 Installation Steps
 ------------------------------------